RunLLM/update-aqueduct-workflow/README.md

-# Aqueduct workflow script runner docker action
+# Update Aqueduct Workflow GitHub Action

 This action installs the `aqueduct-sdk` package and runs an Aqueduct workflow script.
+The workflow script can access the Aqueduct server address and the api key via environment variables "AQUEDUCT_SERVER_ADDRESS" and "AQUEDUCT_API_KEY".

 ## Inputs